 Don’t be afraid to reach out to your favorite brands on social media or through email to introduce yourself.
 Although they may not help you get a regular column in Vogue, they could send you products before they launch so you can be the first to review them, or they could let you be the first to know about new launches.

 Getting an insight into this information could give you all the content you need to write a great, unique article that will pique the interest of any beauty or fashion magazine.

 Get an Internship

-Unfortunately, like as a fashion writer, internships are a very common thing in the beauty industry.
+Unfortunately, as a fashion writer, internships are a very common thing in the beauty industry.
 If you want to work your way up in a company, you normally have to start at the very bottom–and often unpaid.

-Unpaid internships are not suitable for everyone–not everyone can afford to work for free–but if you can, it’s a great opportunity to get your foot in the door and get you some real experience working in your dream industry.
+Unpaid internships are not suitable for everyone–not everyone can afford to work for free–but if you can, it’s a great opportunity to get your foot in the door and get some real experience working in your dream industry.

 Some internships may be for only a few days a week, which means you can get another job for the other days to earn some money, or your internship may pay for your transport and lunches which can ease the financial pressure a bit.

 Always Keep an Eye out for Job Vacancies